 Many times, there were some difficult decisions to be made, and I was honored to get calls from Marilyn to help her decide on some things; she agonized over many decisions, and I helped her respond to some correspondence, she'd get a bit of writer's block and I'd try to get her started; but most of all she wanted to do the very best things she could for her father's memory.
 One great thing that happened in the early part of the first decade of the new century, was a radio show honoring her father along with several other arrangers on BBC2 in England.
 They devoted a segment to Percy Faith, and to my great delight Marilyn agreed to do some recording sessions with BBC2 announcers in her home.
 Producer Lynsey Moyes had contacted me by phone to see if I could participate in this tribute but studio arrangements could not be made, and to my great delight Marilyn responded to my phone call that SHE would welcome the BBC interviewers into her home!
 I also phoned Mitch Miller in New York and he agreed to participate and gave some interviews at his home.
 I was very delighted to bring Marilyn and Mitch to the program.
 The show is now on this web site.

 I miss Marilyn, she's one of those people who really inspired me over the years and who am I?
 Just a fan - of wonderful music her father recorded, and I was very honored and delighted to know her over the years.
 For her to let a fan visit her and her mom in Encino was a once-in-a-lifetime dream event for me.
 It was sad to realize how long Percy had been gone, but it was priceless to visit with Marilyn, who knew every album, every track, and had stories to share about most of them.
 One last thing, many years ago, perhaps 2002 or so we began talking about a book she wanted to write about her father's career.
 We used to joke that perhaps it would never sell, but sadly the book was never written either.
 I was going to return to Los Angeles to visit for an extended time when I retired in 2005 but my mother became very ill so I found myself in Kansas.
-My mother died in January 2008 and about three months after I lost my mother, I contacted Marilyn about visiting, laptop computer in hand, to help her with the book, and finally with great difficulty she told me why this would never happen, that she had been stricken with cancer, and that it wasn't possible.
+My mother died in January 2008 and about three months after I lost my mother, I contacted Marilyn about visiting with a laptop computer in tow to help her with the book, and finally with great difficulty she told me why this would never happen, that she had been stricken with cancer, and that it wasn't possible.
 It was difficult for her to tell me and difficult for me to hear this.
 She used to joke about the book, "my father never shot anyone, never even divorced his wife, none of that stuff, he just had a rewarding life in the recording studio - and I don't know if such a book could sell."
 This adds to the sadness of losing Marilyn, now we'll never have the story of her father, as told by his #1 fan, his daughter!
 With beauty, the tremendous catalog of music Percy Faith left us, goes a lot of sadness as well, and if it sold only 3 copies it would have been a wonderful story.
 I miss Marilyn very much and am quite certain that everyone she befriended is shattered by the loss of a wonderful bright, caring, enthusiastic friend.

 - Bill Halvorsen, March 2010